porsche-design-system/porsche-design-system/packages/components/src/components/pin-code/pin-code.examples.md

 - Only digits can be entered.
 - Only one digit can be entered per input.
 - To overwrite the value of an input, it is not necessary to select or delete the text in the input.
-If a digit is typed while the input is focused, the previous input value will be overwritten.
+If an input is focused while typing a digit, the previous value will be overwritten.
 This is an optimization for quickly editing the inputs.
 - Pressing `Delete` or `Backspace`: If the focussed input is blank and `Delete`/`Backspace` is pressed the focus transfers to the next/previous input, and clears the value of the next/previous input (if any).
 This avoids the need to explicitly `Shift+Tab & Delete`/ `Tab & Backspace`.